 In finance, you’ll learn how individuals and companies make decisions about using capital.
 This includes analyzing risk, calculating returns, valuing cash flows and understanding the time value of money.
 Students learn how financial markets operate, including equity, debt and options.
 Accountants must understand these concepts to advise clients about their use of capital.
 These finance concepts can also come into play in financial reporting, tax and auditing.

 Accounting is an essential management tool for all businesses.
 In managerial accounting, you’ll learn about management planning, budgeting and control, with a focus on how managers use accounting information to make decisions.
-Accountants often are key advisers to business decision makers, or make decisions themselves.
+Accountants often are key advisers to business decision-makers or they make the decisions themselves.
 Managerial accounting allows accountants to apply their analytical and problem-solving skills to real-world business challenges.
-Determining how much a product costs to make or how much it costs to provide a service is critical for any business.
-Cost accounting also has implications for tax and financial reporting, as well as business strategy.
-You will also learn about the increasingly important role that information technology plays in gathering and analyzing cost information.

 In the core tax curriculum, you’ll learn to understand the U.S. income tax system and how it applies to businesses and individuals.
 Taxes have an impact on purchasing decisions, investments, how businesses are structured and more.
 Though tax law changes frequently, this course is designed to provide a framework that will give you a solid grasp of U.S. tax principles.
 Though only some accountants choose to specialize in tax work, all accountants need to understand fundamental tax principles.